 Unlawfully passing a school bus is a misdemeanor offense in Georgia, meaning it carries a possible penalty of up to 12 months in jail and/or a fine of up to $250.
 It is one of the predicate offenses for a Felony Vehicular Homicide charge, meaning that causing a person’s death while illegally passing a school bus can lead to felony, rather than misdemeanor, Vehicular Homicide charges if a death results from the violation.

-It is a 6-point offense, making it one of most serious driving offenses in Georgia.
-See here for more information on the points system, and how a person can get points reduction.
+Illegally Passing a School Bus is a 6-point offense in Georgia, making it one of most serious driving offenses in Georgia.
+See here for more information on the points system, and how a person can apply for a points reduction.
 It is important to note that a driver under 21 who illegally passes a school bus will immediately have his/her license suspended, even if the person’s driving record is otherwise perfect.

 Why do you need an attorney?